section-engineering-education/engineering-education/content/articles/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/index.md

 Check the complete working code on [GitHub](https://github.com/Rose-stack/static-nextjs-blog-with-typescript-mdx-tailwindcss).

 ### Deploy to Vercel
 To deploy to Vercel, ensure you first push/publish your code to a GitHub repository.

 [Login](https://vercel.com/login) to your Vercel dashboard or [register](https://vercel.com/signup) if you don't have one.

-Select New Project from the Vercel [dashboard](https://vercel.com/dashboard).
+Select `New Project` from the Vercel [dashboard](https://vercel.com/dashboard).
 Ensure that you have logged in to your GitHub account, select it as your Git provider, and then search and import your project.

 Enter your preferred project name and then click Deploy

 ![vercel-deployment-conf](/engineering-education/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/vercel-deployment-conf.PNG)

-After the deployment is done, click on the generated preview, and you will be redirected to your hosted blog application which you can share with friends and the general community.
+After the deployment is done, click on the generated preview.
+You will be redirected to your hosted blog application which you can share with friends and the general community.

 ![hosted-blog-application](/engineering-education/build-a-static-nextjs-markdown-files-blog-with-typescript-mdx-tailwindcss/hosted-blog-application.PNG)

 ### Conclusion
 Next.js is an amazing React-based framework.
-It allows you to work with almost any aspect of bot server-side and client-side content.
+It allows you to work with almost any aspect of both server-side and client-side content.
 It is very lightweight and allows you to create full fledge fast applications.

 In this tutorial, we built a blog application with Next.js, TypeScript, MDX, and Tailwind CSS and deployed it to Vercel.

 I hope you found the whole stack worth learning.

 ### Further reading
 - [Getting started MDX](https://mdxjs.com/docs/getting-started/)